GINKGO FAQS: PLANNING YOUR VISIT TO THE GINKGO GROVE

 There are lots of great resources out there, but this interview Blandy faculty and staff gave for UVA's Lifetime Learning group might be a good place to start.

 We can enjoy the Ginkgo Grove today thanks to a scientific experiment dating back to the 1930s and 1940s.
 Ginkgoes have separate male and female trees.
 Dr. Orland E. White, Blandy Experimental Farm’s first Director, wanted to know what proportion of a gingko’s seeds will develop into male vs. female trees.
 To test this question, Dr. White and his students planted an experimental ginkgo orchard at Blandy using seeds collected from a tree of the Grounds of the University of Virginia in Charlottesville.
 Because ginkgoes can take 20 years to reach sexual maturity, Dr. White did not live long enough to see the “fruits” of his labor and discover the answer to his question.
 When the final tally was made in the 1980s, 157 trees were female and 144 were male- a roughly 1:1 male:female sex ratio.

 MAY I COLLECT LEAVES/FRUIT/BRANCHES AT THE GINKGO GROVE TO TAKE HOME?

-No. There is a “no collecting” policy at Blandy to protect natural resources for wildlife and for the enjoyment of future visitors.
+No. There is a “no collecting” policy at Blandy to protect natural resources and for the enjoyment of future visitors.